Tinkerforge/doc/en/source/Software/ESP32_Firmware.rst

 For Windows the `Silicon Labs CP210x Universal Windows Driver <https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers>`__ has to be installed.
 Linux and macOS have this driver already build in.

-The ESP32 firmware contains a few files with very long path filenames.
+The ESP32 firmware contains a few files with very long filenames.
 These might exceed the Windows legacy limit of 260 characters.
 It is recommended to `enable long filename support for Windows <https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry#registry-setting-to-enable-long-paths>`__.